Faith-M/alx-pre_course/root/alx-system_engineering-devops/0x01-shell_permissions/README.md

-#!/bin/bash
+#My first project on shell permissions.
-My first shell permissions project.
+This directory has files concerning the shell basic commands.